Pose Prior Learner: Unsupervised Categorical Prior Learning for Pose Estimation: Experiments

-\textbf{Visualization of Pose Estimation.} We provide the visualization results of pose estimation on Human3.6m (\textbf{Figure \ref{fig:human-pose-vis}}) and YouTube dog videos (\textbf{Figure \ref{fig:dog-pose-vis}}).
-The visualization results demonstrate that PPL can learn priors and estimate poses of various object categories, without any external knowledge.
-For example, in Row 3, Column 2 of \textbf{Figure \ref{fig:human-pose-vis}}, PPL correctly estimates the bowing pose of a person.
-In Row 3, Column 5 of \textbf{Figure \ref{fig:dog-pose-vis}}, PPL correctly estimates the pose of a dog lowering down its head.
-Moreover, we found the quality of estimated poses of dogs is inferior to that of humans.
-This is primarily due to the significant morphological differences among various dog breeds.
-Additionally, dogs often perform actions such as turning around, which can lead to significant changes in pose that are difficult to accurately capture by our priors in 2D space.
+\textbf{Visualization of Pose Estimation.} We provide the visualization results of pose estimation on Human3.6m (\textbf{Figure A\ref{human-vis}}), YouTube dog videos (\textbf{Figure A\ref{dog-vis}}), 11k-Hands (\textbf{Figure A\ref{hand-vis}}), CUB-200-2011 (\textbf{Figure A\ref{bird-vis}}), Horse (\textbf{Figure A\ref{horse-vis}}), and Flowers (\textbf{Figure A\ref{flower-vis}}) in \textbf{Figure \ref{fig:add-vis}} in \textbf{Appendix \ref{addition-occ}}.
+The visualization results demonstrate that PPL can learn categorical priors and estimate poses for various object categories, without any external annotations.
+For example, in Row 2, Column 2 of \textbf{Figure A\ref{human-vis}}, PPL correctly estimates the bowing pose of a person.
+In Row 2, Column 5 of \textbf{Figure A\ref{dog-vis}}, PPL correctly estimates the pose of a dog lowering down its head.
+Moreover, we found that the quality of estimated dog poses is lower than that of humans, primarily because dogs exhibit much greater variability in pose, breed, size, and fur texture.
+Additional visualization results for Flowers, Hands, and Horses in \textbf{Figure \ref{fig:add-vis}} in \textbf{Appendix \ref{addition-occ}} further demonstrate that our PPL can be applied for various categories.
+Notably, flowers are rigid objects with no degrees of freedom like animals.
+Yet, our PPL still learns meaningful categorical priors for them.
+We also present visualizations of semantic consistency in predicted keypoints in \textbf{Figure \ref{fig:semantic}} of \textbf{Appendix \ref{semantic}}, which further demonstrates the capability of PPL in achieving semantic alignment.

 \textbf{Visualization of the Pose Prior Changing with the Training Epochs.} We visualize the progressively learnt pose priors by our PPL as a function of training epochs. \textbf{Figure \ref{fig:prior-vis}} illustrates that the keypoint prior converges to a human shape by the early stage of training (epoch 5).
 Notably, the learnable keypoints align with the human joints defined in the literature, and the connectivity among keypoints corresponds to the physical connections between body parts.
-As training continues, the connectivity prior gradually learns the skeletal structure of the human body, with irrelevant links between keypoints diminishing over time (as seen when comparing epochs 15 and 20).
+As training continues, the connectivity prior gradually learns the skeletal structure of the human body, with irrelevant links between keypoints diminishing over time, as seen when comparing epochs 15 and 20.
+Note that we do not visualize the learned prototypical poses stored in PPL’s memory.
+This is because our model does not rely on a single, flat global memory.
+Instead, it uses multiple hierarchical memory banks, each encoding partial structural information at different levels of abstraction.
+Consequently, there is no one-to-one correspondence between any single “prototype” and a complete pose template.